Football Nostalgia: National Daily Express 5-A-Side Competition

 The event began to lose its appeal in the mid-eighties.
 When after the 1983 tournament the BBC, which had covered the competition since its inception, decided to pull out.
 Harry Pearson explained ‘without TV exposure to make it attractive to sponsors the competition quickly shriveled and died, the situation not helped by the announcement of the new Atari-sponsored Soccer Sixes competition that would be held at the NEC in Birmingham.
 The last hurrah for the national five-a-side competition was in 1986 when Norwich City – with Dean Gordon outstanding – beat Man City 5-0 in the final’.

 Although this event was seen by some as the premier 5-a-side competition, mainly as it was national.
-London had been enjoying its own professional 5-a-side event for a lot longer, made up of the capital’s top teams – The London 5-a-side tournament
+London had been enjoying its own professional 5-a-side event for a lot longer, made up of the capital’s top teams – Evening Standard 5-a-side tournament

 - 1968 Charlton Athletic